juju/docs/src/en/howto-privatecloud.md

 called "Simplestreams".
 For supported public cloud services such as Amazon Web Services, HP Cloud, Azure, etc, no action is required by the end user.
-However, those setting up a private cloud, or who want to change how things work (eg use a different Ubuntu image), can create their own metadata.
+However, those setting up a private cloud, or who want to change how things work (e.g. use a different Ubuntu image), can create their own metadata.

 There are a few ways to accomplish this based on the OpenStack